ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 ### Introduction

 In this second exercise we will be working on threespine stickleback data sampled from throughout Oregon, on the west coast of the United States.
 These data consist of 30 samples in three populations: a coastal marine population, a coastal freshwater, and an inland river population.
-These stickleback can be found in a number of habitats from costal marine and freshwater habitats, to inland river habitats, to high
+These sticklebacks can be found in a number of habitats from costal marine and freshwater habitats, to inland river habitats, to high